 — Jesse Fernandez (@JesseFernandez) August 2, 2015

 Hoarders are all around you, and you might be one.
 It's easy to see when someone has never let an egg shell leave their home, but more difficult to recognize that an entirely similar compulsion drives someone else to keep absolutely nothing at all.

 Anxiety management.
 Early in life anxious kids discover tricks for anxiety relief, and they repeat and reinforce their particular trick until it becomes ingrained.
 One kid discovers a near-constant stream of positive affirmations makes him feel good, and he grows up to be a comedian.
 Another kid discovers saving his boogers gives him a sense of control, and he grows up to turn his apartment into a knee-deep booger repository.
-I took the comedy route, which is slightly less frowned upon, but I've written tens of thousands of jokes, and if they took up space, they'd fill my house.
+I took the comedy route, which is slightly less frowned upon, but I've written tens of thousands of jokes, and if they took up a booger's-worth of space, they'd fill my place up to your knees.
 The branches of hoarding may be far apart, but the roots are the same.